Hawkmoth413/ThisBotIsNuts/README.md

 When generating a Bot token, include the "Send Messages" and "Add Reactions" privileges, along with the Message Content Privileged Intent.
 Store your token inside a .env file in the same folder as main.py, and name the environmental variable BOT_TOKEN.

 You should be good now!
-All that's needed is to run main.py
+All that's needed is to run main.py.

 ## License
-This bot is licensed under The Unlicense license.
+This bot is licensed under The Unlicense.